marcopovitch/centaur_tools/Readme.md

 Do not try *any* of all those dumb ideas you have/will read on this page.
 You have been warned.

 ## Context
-Centaur digitizer is a seismic acquisition system.
+[Centaur digitizer](https://www.nanometrics.ca/index.php/products/instrumentation/centaur-digital-recorder) is a seismic acquisition system.
 It relies on a Linux operating system.
 It provides :

-* real time data through seedlink protocol
+* real time data through [seedlink](http://www.seiscomp3.org/wiki/doc/applications/seedlink[]()) protocol
-* file data archive following a standard data structure (SDS) named *Continuous Data Archive*.
+* file data archive following a standard data structure ([SDS](https://www.seiscomp3.org/wiki/doc/applications/slarchive/SDS)) named *Continuous Data Archive* (with firmware >= 3.4.18).

+##### Continuous Data Archive
-but unfortunately in the Continuous Data Archive *an extra miniseed blockette* is added at 00h00m00s but not in the miniseed data coming from Centaur seedlink server.
+But unfortunately in the Continuous Data Archive *an extra miniseed blockette* is added at 00h00m00s but not in the miniseed data coming from Centaur seedlink server.
 Moreover for a given data packet the sequence number in the Continuous Data Archive file *is not the same* from the one comming from seedlink.
 The blockette Id is reseted to 0 at 00h00m00s in the Continuous Data Archive, whereas it is incremented in seedlink.
 This leads the data completion process (rsync in delta/differential mode) to transfert *all* data archive rather than only the missing data packet !

+##### Centaur seedlink server
+Furthermore, different seedlink clients connected to the same Centaur seedlink server get same data packets (hopefully) **but** with different blockette Id.

+##### Data packet inspection
-The dump of the data packet comming from Centaur seedlink and from the Continuous Data Archive is just below :
+The dump (using `msi` tool) of the data packets comming from Centaur seedlink server and from the Continuous Data Archive is just below :

-###### Data packet commming from Seedlink
+###### Data packet commming from Centaur seedlink server

 <pre>
 XX_GP003_00_HHZ, 019211, D, 512, 244 samples, 200 Hz, 2017,072,23:59:54.685000
    -1518       -1402       -1567       -1813       -1880       -1794